-Cisarua, UIN News Online – Center for International Cooperation (CIC) UIN Jakarta held Cultural Day Event from November 29 – December 1, 2016, at the Ministry of Defence of the Republic of Indonesia Guesthouse, Cisarua, Bogor, Indonesia.
+Cisarua, UIN News Online – Center for International Cooperation (CIC) UIN Jakarta held Cultural Day Event at the Ministry of Defence of the Republic of Indonesia Guesthouse, Cisarua, Bogor, Indonesia.

 The event entitled Indonesian cultural background introduction to the international students was attended by 30 international students from Gambia, Brazil, Canada, Afghanistan, Egypt, South Africa, Malaysia, East Timor, and Thailand.